PalCollective/OpenformStack/README.md

 ## Introduction

-The purpose of this fork is to remove all pricing, billing, and analytics, while reducing dependencies on third-party services, and in the near future, steering away from Google OAuth into something like GitHub OAuth.
+The purpose of this fork is to remove all pricing, billing, and analytics, while reducing dependencies on third-party services and APIs.

+Another goal is to steer away from Google OAuth, in favor of something like GitHub OAuth, hopefully in the near future.

 ## Instructions

-This project requires a lot of API keys and a significant about configuration.
+This project requires a few API keys and a significant amount of configuration.

-Namely, you will need:
+_Namely, you will need:_
 1. A _Google Workspace_ account with an app configured in testing for the emails you want to use this application with. (we hope to replace Google OAuth with GitHub OAuth soon).
 1. [Inngest](https://www.inngest.com/) free account.
 1. [Resend](https://www.resend.com/) free account.